 Monroe Michigan

-Rum Raisin Battlefield
+River Raisin Battlefield

-Because of the nature of war; people are killed who are not ready to die yet.
+Because of the nature of war, people are killed who are not ready to die yet.

 DESCRIPTION

-The parts of the acreage that are open to the public and the great River raisin Heritage Trail starts in this national park.
-It has eight miles of paved, hike-bike trails “scenic routes” that are great to walk, run cycle and in-line skate.
+“It has eight miles of paved, hike-bike trails, and scenic routes that are great to walk, run, cycle, and in-line skate.
 Pets are allowed on the trails but must be on a leash.”

 HISTORY

 “They plundered homes of settlers and the wounded for valuables, and then killed and scalped Americans who could not walk.
-Bodies were tossed into burning houses that the Roundhead First Nation warriors had set on fire.
+Bodies were tossed into houses that the Roundhead First Nation warriors had set on fire.
 Those able to walk were claimed by the Roundhead First Nation warriors and taken to Detroit where they were ransomed.”

 Over sixty unarmed American wounded were slaughtered along with some settlers who didn’t escape.
 This was later known as the “Massacre of the River Raisin.”

-While parts of the large battleground were sold off for other ventures during the 19th and 20th Century, a small section was saved to become a memorial for the massacre victims and their fallen brothers.
-The people of Michigan never forgot this travesty.
-Every year, the people gathered at Rum Raisin and remembered the dead and their sacrifice for the United States.
+While parts of the large battleground were sold off for other ventures during the 19th and 20th Centuries, a small section of it was saved as a memorial for the massacre victims and their fallen brothers.
+The people of Michigan never forgot the atrocity.
+Every year, the people continued to gather at River Raisin Memorial, and paid tribute to the dead.

-On a roll, The city of Monroe also “transferred a large expanse of wetlands marsh to the state of Michigan for expansion of the adjacent Sterling State Park.
+On a roll, the city of Monroe also “transferred a large expanse of wetlands marsh to the state of Michigan for expansion of the adjacent Sterling State Park.
 Acquisitions were complete by 2006, the paper mill was demolished by 2009, the cleanup finished in 2010, and land transfers were completed in 2011.”

-Rum Raisin National Battlefield Park officially opened as “a national park unit” on October 22, 2010.
+River Raisin National Battlefield Park officially opened as “a national park unit” on October 22, 2010.
 “It was established as the 393rd unit of the United States National Park Service under Title VII of the Omnibus Public Land Management Act, which was signed into law on March 30, 2009.”

-Remembered: American Dead and their foes as well.
+Remembered: American Dead, and their foes as well.

 HISTORY OF MANIFESTATIONS